 We measured the resonance frequency as a function of temperature variation within the linear region, initially focusing on the first resonance mode for temperature sensing (Figure S5).
 The resonance frequency decreases as the temperature increases.
-Around 10 K, the temperatuer senstivity is approximately 9.0 Hz/K ( Figure S5a), which reduces to around 2.0Hz/K at higher temperture (Figure S5b,c).
+Around 10 K, the temperature senstivity is approximately 9.0 Hz/K ( Figure S5a), which reduces to around 2.0Hz/K at higher temperture of 380 K (Figure S5b,c).
 Desite the low sensitivity at the high temperature, the high Q-factor enables the detection of very small frequency changes, facilitating high resolution temperature sensing.
 At low temperature, such as 10 K, an actual temperature resolution of 0.01K is achieved (Figure S5b).
-As the tempersture rises above 30K , the resolution decreases (Figure S5 j,k,l).
-Indicating a temperature-dependent degration in sensitivity.
+As the tempersture rises above 30K , the resolution decreases (Figure S5 j,k,l), indicating a temperature-dependent degration in sensitivity.

-Operation at the 2nd resonance mode significantly enhance both senstivity and temperature resolution (Figure 3a).
-For example, at T=10 K, the senstivity is improved to 45Hz/K, which is five times greated than that of the 1st mode (9 Hz/K).
-This sensitivity remains as high as 18Hz/K at the room temperature.
-The high Q factor and the increased temperature senstivity for the 2nd resonance mode enable precise temoerature detection with a step resolution of 0.01K down to cryogenic temperature (Figure 3a).
-For temperature above 100 K, the resolution of 0.1 K is achieved, even at 380 K. It worth to mentioning that the temperature resolution of our temperture controller is 0.01K for the temperature below 100 K and 0.1 K for temperatures over 100 K. Therefore, for the 2nd mode resonance, the actuation temperature resolution is superior to that of temperature control system.
-In Figure 3 d,e,f, we present the colored mapping curves of the temperature dependent resonance freqeuncy shift for the second mode.
-Althogh the overall frequency shift with temperature variation is not linear, linear behavior can be obseved within a limited temperature range, as indicated by the color gradient on map.
-The bandwidth of the color gradient corresponds to the Q-factor, which remain nealy constant in the linear domain, further highlighting minimal fluctuations and reinforcing the system’s robustness for high-resolution sensing.
-Additional color-maping comparision results for the first two modes can be tracked in supplementary (Figure S5).
-Furthermore, the amplitude of the resonance stays relatively constant over a small temperature range, further validating the system's reliability and its ability to function without signal degradation (Figure S6).
+Operation at the 2nd resonance mode significantly enhances both senstivity and temperature resolution (Figure 3).
+For example, at high temperatures near room temperature and high temperatures, i.e. 380K, the senstivity is improved to be ~20Hz/K (Figure 3a,b), which is ten times greater than that of the 1st mode (2 Hz/K).
+At low temperature such as 10 K (Figure 3c), the temperature sensitivity is improved to be ~45 Hz/K. The high Q factor and the increased temperature senstivity for the 2nd resonance mode enable precise temperature detection with a step resolution of 0.01K down to cryogenic temperatures (Figure 3a-ii).
+For temperature above 100 K, the resolution of 0.1 K is achieved, even at 380 K (Figure 3b,c-ii).
+It worth to mentioning that the temperature resolution of our temperture controller is 0.01K for the temperature below 100 K and 0.1 K for temperatures over 100 K. Therefore, for the 2nd mode resonance, the actuation temperature resolution is superior to those of the temperature control system.
+In Figure 3 a-iii, b-iii, and c(iii) we present the colored mapping curves of the temperature dependent resonance freqeuncy shift for the second mode.
+Althogh the overall frequency shift with temperature variation is not linear, a linear behavior can be obseved within a limited temperature range, as indicated by the color gradient on map.
+The bandwidth of the color gradient reflects to the Q-factor, which remains nealy constant in the linear domain, further highlighting minimal fluctuations and reinforcing the system’s robustness for high-resolution sensing.
+Additional color-maping comparision results for the first two modes can be tracked in Supplementary Information (Figure S6).
+Furthermore, the amplitude of the resonance stays relatively constant over a small temperature range, further validating the system's reliability without signal degradation (Figure S7).
 The SCD cantilever effectively detects temperature variation by tracking the resonance frequency changes with temperature.
-Figure 3h,i,j display the resonance freqeuncy variation of the 2nd mode across cryogenic and high temperature region.
-Note that the slow response time is primarily due to the temperature controller.
+The real temperature mornitoring by the SCD cantilevers for different modes was conducted at different temperatures from 10 K to 380 K. Shown in Figure 4 is the typical temporal resonse to temperature change.
+One can see the distinguished resonance frequency shift with temperature.
+Note that the slow response time is limited by the temperature controller.